lvmeyer/ms-challenge-v2/README.md

 # ms-challenge-v2

-We share a is a micro services project for an e-commerce site.
+A micro services project for an e-commerce site.
 We provide the environment to deploy it on any cloud provider.

 ## Run Locally